-I’ve been fancying making gluten free carrot cake cupcakes for ages and have been on the hunt for a carrot cake recipe that I could adapt to rustle some up!
-Fortunately, after a bit of searching I spotted this recipe by Mary Cadogan on the BBC Good Food website which turned out to be perfect!
+I’ve been fancying making gluten free carrot cake cupcakes for ages and had been on the hunt for a carrot cake recipe that I could adapt, to rustle some up!
+Fortunately, after a bit of searching, I spotted this recipe by Mary Cadogan on the BBC Good Food website which turned out to be perfect!

 I’m so chuffed with how these gluten free carrot cake cupcakes turned out.
 If you shut your eyes, and imagine how a carrot cake should taste, I think these cupcakes, with their fresh, yummy cream cheese frosting and cute sugar carrots pretty much nail it!!

 For this recipe I used Juvela gluten free white mix.
 If you aren’t able to get hold of a pack of Juvela mix other gluten free self-raising flours will work well too, but you may just find that the cupcakes will crumble a little.
 However, they will still taste AMAZING!!

 Ingredients (makes 12)

 3 large eggs

 175g Juvela gluten free mix or gluten free SR flour

 ½ teaspoon of *nutmeg

 For the cream cheese frosting enough to decorate 12 cupcakes (halve the quantity should you wish to spread rather than pipe the frosting)

 200g unsalted butter (leave out to soften slightly, for about ½hr before you need it)